Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: The conformance checking-based monitor architecture

 \subsection{Conformance checking and anomaly detection}

 As the event log and Petri net are well-defined, the conformance checker can now implement a conformance checking technique to verify whether the traces of an event log follow the control-flow patterns prescribed by a reference Petri net.
 Such verification leads to a series of conformance-checking \textbf{diagnoses} that record two types of global and local information: the fitness and misalignments.
-These can be computed through alignment-based conformance checking, which first evaluates the alignments between traces and event logs.
+These can be computed through alignment-based conformance checking, which first evaluates the alignments between traces and a reference Petri net.